March 31, 2025

-BOSTON, MA -- Old Dominion University head coach Mike Jones is the recipient of the Joe B. Hall award ‘Mid-Season’ honors.
-The award is presented annually to the top first-time head coach in division I college basketball.
+SAN ANTONIO, TX -- Drake’s Ben McCollum is the recipient of the 2025 Joe B. Hall National Coach of the Year award, which is presented annually to the top first-time head coach in division I college basketball.

 The Joe B. Hall award is named in honor of longtime Kentucky head coach Joe B. Hall who was given the task of following the legendary Adolph Rupp at the school.
 In his first season, Hall finished 20-8, won the SEC and advanced to the NCAA Regional Finals.